mohitguptaa/amplify-cognito-idp/README.md

 }
 ```

 Remember to replace `<your-user-pool-id>` with your newly created user pool id.
-You can find this id in _src/aws-exports.js_

 Then in the root folder run `amplify push`